2.8 Raising awareness about youth volunteering opportunities

 The youth information centre

-The youth information centre is a non-profit organisation with an administration council.
-It serves as sending (since 2000) and hosting organisation (since 2004) for EVS.
+The Youth Information Centre (Jugendinformationszentren) provides comprehensive, up-to-date information on (inter)national mobility for young people as part of its mission.
+It is a non-profit organization with an administrative council, serving as both a sending (since 2000) and hosting (since 2004) organization for EVS.

 The Youth Office